 What are railway gradient posts?

-Gradient posts are installed beside railway lines wherever there is a change in the gradient of the trackbed.
+Gradient posts are installed beside railway lines wherever there is a change in the gradient (rate of ascent / descent) of the trackbed.
 Each gradient post within the SCRCA has (or originally had) two arms, one either side of a central support post (see Image 1).
 The angle of each arm is set to give a clear indication of the direction of the gradient:

 - The arm is angled upwards if the trackbed rises in that direction.